jataware/elwood/docs/usage.md

     polygons_list=shape_list
 )
 ```
+This function, and all others, are exposed via the top-level elwood object.

-Each of the functions provided by Elwood, along with their respective arguments, is detailed in the documentation.
+Each function provided by Elwood, along with their respective arguments, is detailed in the documentation.
 Every Elwood function also includes a docstring that describes the expected arguments and functionality.